heavyai/heavydb/docs/source/execution/results.rst

 Group by Queries
 ^^^^^^^^^^^^^^^^^

-OmniSciDB supports two hash table layouts for group by queries: the **baseline** hash layout and the **perfect** hash layout.
+HeavyDB supports two hash table layouts for group by queries: the **baseline** hash layout and the **perfect** hash layout.
 For perfect hash, the whole storage buffer is divided into indexed portions such that each portion can be accessed by one and only one set of keys.
 For a set of keys in a group by query, all possible indices can be upperbounded by the cross-product of each key's range (i.e., maximum subtracted by minimum).
 More specifically, for a set of grouped keys :math:`k_0, \dots, k_n`, each with maximum values of :math:`M_0, \dots, M_n` and minimum values of :math:`m_0, \dots, m_n` respectively, we can compute the unique index as: :math:`(k_0 - m_0) + (M_0 - m_0)(k_1 - m_1) + \dots + (M_0 - m_0) \dots (M_{n-1}-m_{n-1})(k_n - m_n)`